dotnet/EntityFramework.Docs/entity-framework/core/querying/sql-queries.md

 First, it's important to consider the implications of dynamically constructing a query - via SQL or otherwise.
 Accepting a column name from a user may allow them to choose a column that isn't indexed, making the query run extremely slowly and overload your database; or it may allow them to choose a column containing data you don't want exposed.
 Except for truly dynamic scenarios, it's usually better to have two queries for two column names, rather than using parameterization to collapse them into a single query.

-If you've decided you do want to dynamically construct your SQL, you'll have to use <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw%2A>, which allows interpolating variable data directly into the SQL string, instead of using a database parameter:
+If you've decided you do want to dynamically construct your SQL, you'll have to use <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw*>, which allows interpolating variable data directly into the SQL string, instead of using a database parameter:

 [!code-csharp[Main](../../../samples/core/Querying/SqlQueries/Program.cs#FromSqlRawStoredProcedureParameter)]